 Create a cozy meditation nest — dim lighting and candles, soft blankets and pillows, ambient music… Brew your favourite tea or cacao… Light some sage or incense, or put a few drops of earthy sandalwood in your diffuser… Gather paper and a pen… Settle in and…

 - Connect to the energy of the Earth.
-With your eyes closed, visualize roots growing from the soles of your feet, your tailbone, or whichever parts of you are connected to the ground.
-Down to the center of the Earth around which you wind your roots and your awareness.
-You’re pulled a bit tighter into your seat.
-Breathe deeply and allow your body to relax and experience the sensation of being completely supported by the Earth upon which you sit.
+Close your eyes and visualize roots growing from the soles of your feet, or your tailbone if you are sitting down to the center of the Earth around which you wind your roots and your awareness.
+Breathe deeply and allow your body to relax and experience the sensation of being completely supported by the Earth.

 - Reminisce about the past year, allowing memories to surface effortlessly.
 Write down all that arose which you’d like to bid farewell to or let go.